The most expensive football transfers usually define a window.

-With 27 goals in all competitions, his debut season was actually the most prolific of Lukaku's career.
+With 27 goals in all competitions, his debut season was actually the most prolific of Lukaku's career up until 2019/20.
 His form didn't last, and United ended up selling him to Inter in the summer of 2019.

 It took United well over a year, but they finally landed Jadon Sancho in the summer of 2021.

 The €85.3m fee was considerably lower than the €120m quoted by Dortmund 12 months earlier, so if you ignore the circus that was this entire transfer saga, this has probably worked out alright for United.

 Barcelona initially claimed their acquisition of Neymar was worth just €57.1m, but an investigation into the deal revealed the truth.